 Attach the following to the completed DD Form 1351-2:

 2. one (1) copy of ALL IRS Form W-2s for you and your spouse, and

 3. one (1) copy of ALL Form 1099s for military retirement for you and your spouse (if applicable), and

 4. one (1) copy of the Schedule SE from your federal income tax return for self-employment income (if applicable).

 Make a copy of your claim for your records.
-Mail the originals of your RITA claim to:
+Mail or scan the originals of your RITA claim to:

 USACE Finance Center